 The Green Flag award winning, Central Parks were established between 1854 and 1866 on ancient fields known as Lammas Lands.
 Lammas Lands were the ancient medieval town fields cultivated privately for six months each year until 1 August (Lammas Day) when they became available for common grazing.
-The Grade II listed historic Central Parks are made up of five parks - Andrews (East) Park, Hoglands Park, Houndwell Park, Palmerston Park and Watts (West) Park which together cover 21 hectares.
+The recently upgraded Grade II* listed historic Central Parks are made up of five parks - Andrews (East) Park, Hoglands Park, Houndwell Park, Palmerston Park and Watts (West) Park which together cover 21 hectares.

 See the management plan below for more details of the parks and what is happening.